shader-slang/shader-slang.github.io/docs/coming-from-glsl.md

 It means that all of Slang syntax is still available and you can use both Slang and GLSL syntax in a same shader file.

 ## Layout rules
-By default, Slang uses `std140` as the layout rule.
-You can explicitly specify to use `std430` whenever needed.
+By default, Slang uses `std430` as the layout rule.
+You can explicitly specify to use `std140` whenever needed.

 Some examples are follows:
 ```
-StructuredBuffer<T, Std140Layout> std140Layout;
+StructuredBuffer<T, Std140DataLayout> std140Layout;
-StructuredBuffer<T, Std430Layout> std430Layout;
+StructuredBuffer<T, Std430DataLayout> std430Layout;
-StructuredBuffer<T, ScalarLayout> scalarLayout;
+StructuredBuffer<T, ScalarDataLayout> scalarLayout;
 ```

 The layout rule can also be changed with options like `-force-glsl-scalar-layout` or `-fvk-use-scalar-layout`.